HTTPArchive/almanac.httparchive.org/src/README.md

 ### Linting SQL files

-SQL files can be linted by [SQLFluff](https://www.sqlfluff.com/).
-This also adds the ability to autofix some simple errors (e.g. spacing, capitalisation and commas).
+SQL files will be linted by [SQLFluff](https://www.sqlfluff.com/).
+This tools adds the ability to autofix some simple errors (e.g. spacing, capitalisation and commas) when run locally.
 To lint the 2020 resource-hints SQL files, for example, install the python environment as per above, and then issue the following command:

 ```
 sqlfluff lint ../sql/2020/resource-hints